Coordinateurs du projet

 - R. Mishra, I. Neunaber, E. Guilmineau, C. Braud, « Adapting turbulent inflows to bypass low Reynolds number effects on 2d blade sections » abstract submitted to the international conference TORQUE 2022.

-- Sandrine AUBRUN, Caroline BRAUD, Boris CONAN, Benyamin SCHLIFFKE (Centrale Nantes), Examples of wind-turbineoriented aerodynamic challenges, French American Innovation Day 2019, March 18-19 – Download the presentation
+- Sandrine AUBRUN, Caroline BRAUD, Boris CONAN, Benyamin SCHLIFFKE (Centrale Nantes), Examples of wind-turbineoriented aerodynamic challenges, French American Innovation Day 2019, March 18-19 – Télécharger la présentation complète

-Organization of a mini-symposium during Wind Energy Science Conference, 2019 : “Active Flow Control on Blades”
+Organization of a mini-symposium at the Wind Energy Science Conference, 2019: “Active Flow Control on Blades”

 - Ingrid Neunaber, Caroline Braud, Antoine Soulier and Sandrine Aubrun (LHEEA – Ecole Centrale Nantes, CNRS), Characterization of a new perturbation system for gust generation: The Chopper, Wind Energy Science Conference, 2019, Cork, Irland.
 18 juin 2019

-Organization of a minisymposium on “Smart Blade technologies” with IWES, FORWIND, AIST, TU-Delft and DLR at the international conference WESC 2021: ~10 participants from international laboratories (IWES, TU-Delft, DLR, ForWind, AIST etc …)
+with IWES, FORWIND, AIST, TU-Delft, and DLR: ~10 participants from international laboratories (IWES, TU-Delft, DLR, ForWind, AIST, etc.)